Guide

 - at least one uppercase letter, one lowercase letter, and one digit

-Once set, the agent's email becomes the IMAP/SMTP username and the app password is the credential.
-Rotate it later by re-running update with a new value.
+Once the password is set, the agent's email address becomes the IMAP/SMTP username and the app password is the credential.
+Rotate the password at any time by re-running update with a new value — the old credential is revoked immediately.

 Step 3 — Send mail from the agent identity